 • Make sure you're on the Do-Not-Call list.
 Verify that your phone number is on the DNC registry, and update your number information if your registration has expired.
 The FTC recently verified that cell phone numbers are not usable by telemarketers, but it never hurts to register your cellphone number just in case.

-• File a complaint.
-If you've received a call from one of these numbers, you can file a complaint with the DNC registry, the FTC, and the Better Business Bureau.
+• File a report.
+If you've received a call from one of these numbers, you can file a report with the DNC registry, the FTC, and the Better Business Bureau.

 • Dispute the phone charges.
 If your phone bill is larger than normal from answering these calls, contact your carrier and ask to have the charges reversed or removed from your account.
 Make sure to document your claim and note how long you were on the phone, how many times the callers called, etc.